mrkshm/django-ninja-api-starter/docs/celery-and-redis.md

    - Cache invalidation is handled via Django signals, ensuring up-to-date permission checks.
    - Thoroughly tested with Pytest for both caching and invalidation.

+6. **Scheduled Cleanups**
+   - Orphaned image cleanup: Implemented a Celery task and scheduled it via Celery Beat to run weekly.
+   - Orphaned tag cleanup: Implemented a Celery task and scheduled it via Celery Beat to run weekly.
+   - All cleanup tasks are robust, safe, and run automatically.

 ## Next Steps

 ### 1. Implement a Celery Background Task